KiltedCode/khandaria-campaign/sessions/2021/2021-08-5-run-and-hide.md

 could connect to meadow
 maybe move food to there then teleport down

-`Belsarin` can use holy and unholy water a cure light wounds
+`Belsaran` can use holy and unholy water a cure light wounds
 down 3 ki points

 [back to table of contents](/sessions/README.md)